This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Hot composting is the fastest composting process.
 However, process speed and finished humus quality depend on various conditions.
 The ideal conditions include:

-- A heap with a 30:1 carbon to nitrogen ratio is the best mix for promoting microbial growth and proliferation while ensuring a product with most of the carbon stabilized.
+- A heap with a 30:1 carbon-to-nitrogen ratio is the best mix for promoting microbial growth and proliferation while ensuring a product with the most carbon stabilized carbon.

 - A constant supply of at least 5% oxygen is needed to keep the microbes from dying.

-- Enough water is needed to allow microbial activity and chemical reactions without affecting airflow.
+- Enough water allows microbial activity and chemical reactions without affecting airflow.
 You can test the moisture level by squeezing a handful of wet compost as tightly as possible.
 If water flows out, it is too wet, and if no moisture is evident between your fingers, it is too dry.

 - Temperatures should fluctuate between 60 and about 160°F (~15 to 71°C).
 More on this later.
 The upper range is vital in eliminating pathogens and weed seeds.